jamesedra/blog-portfolio/README.md

 You can also check out [the Next.js GitHub repository](https://github.com/vercel/next.js/).

-### Deploy on Vercel
+### Deployed on Vercel

-You can deploy your Next.js app on [Vercel](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme).
+You can also deploy your Next.js app on [Vercel](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme).
 Check out their [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.